craigvl/ReactNancyFsharp/README.md

 # Testing (does it work?)

 Most of the tests covers the F# equation helper and a few the wrapping service, as they are the most critical part of the system.

-## Conclusion

-The assessment instructions allowed for a lot of freedom, as they weren't too specific on what to build and how.
-I really appreciated this, and I take it as an opportunity to include some techs (and learn!) that I am not really comfortable with in it.
-As the result the time spend on this project has been about 6 hours, spend mostly in research, learning, configuration, ... writing code and tests took me about 2-3 hours.
-If it was a time trial, I would definitively have picked the same library for resolving equation and MVC for the front-end.
-But all in all, I had a lot of fun, especially with F# and React :).